 The Uniform Child Custody Jurisdiction & Enforcement Act (UCCJEA) applies in almost any situation involving competing jurisdictions, or in instances where parties reside in or are presently located in different states.
-The UCCJEA serves as a guide, or rule book of sorts to govern proceedings when multiple jurisdictions are involved.
+The UCCJEA serves as a guide to governing proceedings when multiple jurisdictions are involved.

 Initiating a Proceeding With No Existing Court Orders